ankurk017/pywrfkit/README.md

 ## Support

-For questions, issues, or contributions, please open an issue on the GitHub repository or contact the maintainers.
+For questions, issues, or contributions, please open an issue on the GitHub repository or contact the maintainer at ankurk017@gmail.com.

 ## Acknowledgments